nmc-costa/HIcode/README.md

 ## Overview

-HIcode is a cutting-edge integration code base designed to facilitate seamless collaboration between data science and data engineering teams.
+HIcode is an impactful integration code base designed to facilitate seamless code management and collaboration within and between teams (e.g., data science and data engineering teams).
 This repository serves as a comprehensive guide for developers, outlining methodologies that simplify the process of adhering to essential principles: **DRY (Don't Repeat Yourself)**, **KISS (Keep It Simple)**, **Consistency**, and **Testing**.
 Emphasizing best practices, the HIcode guideline aims to elevate code quality, readability, maintainability, and scalability within data science and engineering projects.
 The ultimate goal is to cultivate a more robust and sustainable software system that fosters productive co-working and maximizes project success.

 ## Key Features

-- **Empowering Collaboration**: HIcode bridges the gap between data science and engineering, promoting seamless communication and enabling both teams to work harmoniously towards common goals.
+- **Empowering Collaboration**: HIcode bridges the gap between data teams (science and engineering), promoting seamless communication and enabling teams to work harmoniously towards common goals.

 - **DRY (Don't Repeat Yourself)**: By promoting code reuse and minimizing duplication, HIcode ensures a streamlined development process, reducing the risk of inconsistencies and errors.